Learning General Parameterized Policies for Infinite Horizon Average Reward Constrained MDPs via Primal-Dual Policy Gradient Algorithm: Some Auxiliary Lemmas for the Proofs

 \end{lemma}

 Although the strong duality holds for the unparameterized problem, the same is not true for parameterized class $\{\pi_\theta|\theta\in \Theta\}$.
-However, we can still derive a bound for $\lambda$ for the parameterized problem \eqref{eq:def_constrained_optimization}.
-Redefine the associated dual function for the parameterized problem as
+To formalize this statement, define the dual function associated with the parameterized problem as follows.